escobard/cloud-apps/README.md

 ## About the Product

-In software enterprises its common to have a variety of applications, written in multiple programming languages, to solve business problems.
+In software enterprises, its common to have a variety of applications written in multiple programming languages.

 This product aims to challenge the norm, by using a single programming language (JavaScript) and common design patterns to power a software system.